Waleed-Chaudhry/React-Bootcamp/01-Routing.md

 * Inside src create components and containers dirs
 * Each component gets created inside a new folder starting with an uppercase character e.g. BurgerBuilder
 * Anytime you have {} inside JSX that means you can write JS code in there

-* Routing is a way of having multiple pages in a single page application
-* All you do is load certain components in App.js based on the route
-* You don't have to worry about passing the state to different components.
-That bit is handled by Redux

 ### Using Routing